RedisTimeSeries/RedisTimeSeries/docs/commands/ts.decrby.md

 If the time series does not exist - it will be automatically created.

-> Note: TS.DECRBY support updates for the latest sample.

 ```sql
 TS.DECRBY key value [TIMESTAMP timestamp] [RETENTION retentionTime] [UNCOMPRESSED] [CHUNK_SIZE size] [LABELS {label value}...]
 ```